 # anchore gate --image=myapp:latest --policy=/path/to/mypolicy

 In my test image policy check returns two lines.
 The last line gives the final result of the policy check issuing a “STOP” meaning that the image has failed.
 The first line shows the policy that triggered this failure.
-Depending on your image you may see more, or less policy violations.
+Depending on your image you may see more or fewer policy violations.

 +--------------+-------------------+-----------+---------------+-------------------+-------------+ | Image Id | Repo Tag | Gate | Trigger | Check Output | Gate Action | +--------------+-------------------+-----------+---------------+-------------------+-------------+ | 9f767c5486f4 | aic-secret:latest | FILECHECK | FILENAMEMATCH | application of | STOP | | | | | | regexp matched | | | | | | | file found in | | | | | | | container: file=/ | | | | | | | root/.ssh/id_rsa | | | | | | | regexp=.*/.ssh/id | | | | | | | _rsa$ | | | 9f767c5486f4 | aic-secret:latest | FINAL | FINAL | | STOP | +--------------+-------------------+-----------+---------------+-------------------+-------------+